 3. Concise job descriptions with bullet points

 Using bullet points and concise, metric-based sentences is the best way to state work experience in a resume.
-Focus on the most relevant responsibilities for the new role, and use this space to emphasize key skills and accomplishments.
+Focus on the most relevant responsibilities for the new role, and use this space to emphasize key skills and accomplishments, boosting your job search outcomes.

 4. Quantifiable achievements